Looking for the best things to do in Milos? You’re in the right place!

 1. Plaka Village

-A visit to Milos wouldn’t be complete without exploring its capital, Plaka, one of the best things to do in Milos.
-This town captivates visitors with its picturesque setting and offers breathtaking views of the Aegean Sea.
+A visit to Milos isn’t complete without exploring its capital, Plaka—one of the top things to do in Milos.

 2. Sarakiniko Beach: A Top Choice for the Best Things to Do in Milos

-Another top activity to enjoy in Milos is exploring Sarakiniko Beach.
-Situated on the island’s northern coast, this destination is a magnet for tourists, and it’s easy to understand why!
+Another must-do activity in Milos is exploring the iconic Sarakiniko Beach.
+Located on the island’s northern coast, it’s a top spot for visitors—and it’s clear why!

 3. Kastro Village